jankolkmeier/xbee-api/README.md

 # xbee-api [![Build Status](https://secure.travis-ci.org/jouz/xbee-api.png?branch=master)](http://travis-ci.org/jouz/xbee-api)

-[Digi's xbee modules](http://www.digi.com/xbee) are good for quickly building low power wireless networks.
-They can be used to send/receive text data from serial ports of different devices.
-XBees can also be used alone for their on board digital and analog I/O capabilities.
+The [xbee-api](http://github.com/jouz/xbee-api/) [Node.js](http://nodejs.org/) module helps you
+parsing and building API frames that are used to communicate with radio modules talking the [802.15.4](http://en.wikipedia.org/wiki/IEEE_802.15.4) and [ZigBee](http://en.wikipedia.org/wiki/ZigBee) (including *ZNet*) protocol stack.
+These are most commonly used in Digi's [xbee](http://www.digi.com/xbee) radio modules, hence the name of this node module.
+However, other devices with the mentioned protocol stacks should also be supported.
+For details on supported firmwares and devices, see (here)[#supported-firmwares-and-devices].

-The **xbee-api** [Node.js](http://nodejs.org/) module helps you parsing and building API frames that are used to communicate with XBee modules. **xbee-api** does *not* take care of the serial connection itself, but it is easy to hook it up to modules such as [serialport](https://github.com/voodootikigod/node-serialport/).
+[xbee-api](http://github.com/jouz/xbee-api/) does *not* take care of the serial connection itself, but it is easy to hook it up to modules such as [serialport](https://github.com/voodootikigod/node-serialport/).

 Note that higher-level abstraction as currently provided in [svd-xbee](https://github.com/jouz/svd-xbee/) is not part of this module anymore, but will be factored out to third modules (see [xbee-stream](https://github.com/jouz/xbee-stream/) and [xbee-stream-nodes](https://github.com/jouz/xbee-stream-nodes/), WiP).